Truly Scrumptious Early Years Nursery

-Before using force staff should, wherever practicable, tell the child to stop misbehaving and communicate in a calm and measured manner throughout the incident.
-Staff should never give the impression of acting out of anger or frustration or to punish a child, and should make it clear that physical contact or restraint will stop as soon as it ceases to be necessary.
+Before using force, staff should, wherever practicable, tell the child to stop misbehaving and communicate in a calm and measured manner throughout the incident.
+Staff should never give the impression of acting out of anger or frustration or to punish a child and should make it clear that physical contact or restraint will stop as soon as it ceases to be necessary.

 In all incidents where physical restraint has been used, the following actions must be taken:

-Any child who has needed to be restrained or who has challenging behaviour which might make this necessary should have a risk assessment and a behaviour plan specifying situations most likely to trigger difficulty behaviour.
+Any child who has needed to be restrained or who has challenging behaviour which might make this necessary should have a risk assessment and a behaviour plan specifying situation most likely to trigger difficulty behaviour.
 Any strategies (de-fusing techniques most likely to help, agreed with parents/cares and communicated to all staff who work with the child.
 (This must be reviewed every half term)

 Health & safety

 Staff are not under a duty to run the risk of personal injury, by intervening where it is not safe to do so.
-If the situation is assessed as being too dangerous, staff should remove other children, retire to a safe distance and call for another member of staff to help.
+If the situation is assessed as being too dangerous, staff should remove other children, retire to a safe distance, and call for another member of staff to help.